Bandwidth Selection for Gaussian Kernel Ridge Regression via Jacobian Control

 This connection motivates our investigation into how Jacobian constraints can be applied for bandwidth selection in KRR: If we knew how the kernel bandwidth affects the Jacobian of the inferred function, then we could use Jacobian control as a criterion for selecting the bandwidth.

-Our main contributions are: \begin{itemize} \item We derive an approximate expression for the Jacobian of functions inferred by KRR with the Gaussian kernel. \item We propose a closed-form, computationally feather-light, bandwidth selection method for KRR with the Gaussian kernel, based on controlling the approximate Jacobian. \item We show on synthetic and real data that Jacobian based bandwidth selection outperforms cross-validation in terms of stability and, when data are scarce, performance. \end{itemize}
+Our main contributions are: \begin{itemize} \item We derive an approximate expression for the Jacobian of the function inferred by KRR with the Gaussian kernel. \item We propose a closed-form, computationally feather-light, bandwidth selection method for KRR with the Gaussian kernel, based on controlling the approximate Jacobian. \item We show on synthetic and real data that Jacobian-based bandwidth selection outperforms cross-validation and marginal likelihood maximization in terms of computation speed, and Silverman's method in terms of model performance. \end{itemize}